atomicpages/pretty-checkbox-react/README.md

 # Pretty Checkbox React

-Pretty Checkbox React is a pretty small react wrapper around the the pretty awesome library pretty checkbox.
+Pretty Checkbox React (PCR for short) is a small react wrapper around the the pretty awesome library pretty checkbox.

 ## Getting Started